Pizza dough for wood fired ovens

 My recipe uses easy pantry ingredients.
 Unbleached all purpose flour, warm water, yeast and salt are all that's required.
-To speed up my yeast, I add a ½ tsp sugar at the beginning but if you have time to let your yeast bloom a bit longer, you can omit the sugar.
+To speed up my yeast, I add a ½ teaspoon sugar at the beginning but if you have time to let your yeast bloom a bit longer, you can omit the sugar.

 Kneading and proofing for a stretchy, chewy, crisp crust